Therapy for Depression

 Effective Therapy for Depression

-Brainspotting can help processing those overwhelming feelings.
+Brainspotting can help processing overwhelming depressed feelings.
 Brainspotting is a therapeutic technique designed to help individuals access, process, and release trauma and emotional pain.
 It operates on the principle that “where you look affects how you feel”.
 By using this concept, Brainspotting helps locate, focus on, and release stored emotional and physical pain by focusing on eye position.
 It guides your gaze to establish a clear connection between your body and mind, facilitating the processing and release of deeply held emotions and memories.
 Because it helps people access deeper emotions quickly, Brainspotting can be more rapid and effective than traditional talk therapy.

 Ready to Schedule?